nspo/adventOfCode2021-cpp/README.md

-# adventOfCode2021-cpp
+# Advent of Code 2021 Solutions in C++

-Advent of Code 2021 Solutions in C++
+Each day is an independent CMake project